When buying shares in a stock market correction, it’s important to know how to distinguish between good buy-low candidates and lost causes.

 Those can be valid stock-picking strategies.
 But in terms of lowering the risk associated with investing, I will always urge investors to begin by screening companies for profitability.
 It’s somewhat of a no-brainer that companies with rising profits are usually going to perform better than shares of companies that are losing money or watching profits erode.

 Buy stocks that fell a little, while avoiding stocks that fell a lot.
 There’s an art to successfully buying low among stocks, and one key facet of that decision is sticking with stocks that fell, but didn’t plummet.
 In that light, look for stocks that fall 10%-15% during market corrections.

-A good current example would be Adobe Systems (ADBE), which fell 11% in recent days.
-I know that it might be tempting to buy low on a stock that may have plummeted, on the theory that you’ll reap much larger capital gains when the market rebounds, but be wary.
+I know that it might be tempting to buy low on a stock that may have plummeted during a stock market correction, on the theory that you’ll reap much larger capital gains when the market rebounds, but be wary.
 Stocks that fall dramatically need to spend many weeks or months stabilizing before they can begin a recovery, whereas stocks that fell a modest amount can rebound relatively quickly.

 Buy stocks that have big dividend yields.
 If you can find a company that’s growing its annual profits and also paying a dividend yielding 3% or more, you’re in luck!

 Picture the share price and the dividend yield on opposite ends of a seesaw.
 As the share price falls, the dividend yield rises.
 When you buy the stock at a low price, you lock in a higher-than-normal dividend yield.
 As the share price eventually recovers, you reap capital gains and you also continue to receive an outsized dividend yield.

 What’s on your shopping list when the next correction puts your favorite stocks on sale?